siriuxyu/ReAct-Agent/README.md

 # Results saved to locomo_memory_results.json
 ```

+**Note on Temporal Questions**: The benchmark does not include exact timestamps of sessions when storing memories or querying the model.
+Therefore, the model is only expected to output **relative time** information (e.g., "earlier", "in a previous session", "yesterday") rather than absolute timestamps.
+This design reflects real-world scenarios where exact session timestamps may not be available or relevant.

 #### Token Limit Parameters

 Both runners support token limiting to avoid Anthropic rate limits (30K input tokens/min for Sonnet/Opus):